-Our research is focused on overcoming obstacles of conventional biosensors.
-We seek to exploit science and engineering approaches that bring solutions to improve chemical and physical biocompatibilities of biosensors.
-These research areas have great potentials in the developments of ultimate biocompatible bio-sensing systems that intimately integrate with a living system, improve analytical performance of medical devices, and thus provide new technologies to understand human physiology for clinical, point-of-care, and diagnostic/prognostic biomedical applications.
+Our research is focused on overcoming the obstacles of conventional biosensors.
+We seek to exploit science and engineering approaches that bring solutions to improve the chemical and physical biocompatibilities of biosensors.
+These research areas have great potentials in the developments of ultimate biocompatible bio-sensing systems that intimately integrate with a living system, improve the analytical performance of medical devices, and thus provide new technologies to understand human physiology for clinical, point-of-care, and diagnostic/prognostic biomedical applications.

 In the Koh Lab, we aim to induce novel biosensor research in the combination of fundamental studies and pioneering engineering efforts that offer multi-disciplinary research opportunities.
 Our current research focuses on developing various biosensors platforms including nanofibrous permeable soft electronics, ultrathin injectable microneedle sensors, skin-interfaced electronics, and wearable biosensors that all advance electrochemical and physiological biosensors for biomedical applications.